arcvasquezjr/ArcUCIProject1/README.md

  metricbeat-config.yml

- additionally ansible.cfg, ArcOregon.pen key was also copied on the folder mentioned above.
+ additionally ansible.cfg and ArcOregon.pem key was also copied on the folder mentioned above.

 ### Elk Configuration